-One morning, while hiking with our guide, Roberto Plaza
+One morning, as we were hiking with our guide, Roberto Plaza

 And there were dragonflies everywhere.
 Hundreds of them!

-There’s magic in those “Enchanted Isles,” and if you’re quiet and still and willing to take it all in, I’m sure you’ll experience the magic of the Galapagos
+There’s magic in these “Enchanted Isles,” and if you’re quiet and still and willing to take it all in, I’m sure you’ll experience the magic of the Galapagos